 How long is the TranzAlpine train ride?

-The TranzAlpine takes 4 hours 30 minutes one way, covering 223 kilometres between Christchurch and Greymouth.
-The train departs Christchurch at 8:15am and arrives Greymouth at 12:45pm.
-The return service departs Greymouth at 1:45pm and reaches Christchurch at 6:05pm — which makes a comfortable day return possible with time for lunch in Greymouth before heading back.
+The TranzAlpine takes around 5 hours one way, covering 223 kilometres between Christchurch and Greymouth.
+The return service allows a comfortable day trip with time for lunch in Greymouth before heading back.
+For current departure and arrival times, check the Great Journeys New Zealand timetable.

 What is the most scenic train ride in New Zealand?

-The TranzAlpine is widely considered New Zealand’s most scenic train journey.
-It crosses the Southern Alps between Christchurch and Greymouth, passing through the Canterbury Plains, the Waimakariri Gorge, Arthur’s Pass alpine village, and the lush West Coast — an extraordinary range of landscapes in 4.5 hours.
+Most people who’ve done it rate the TranzAlpine as New Zealand’s best train journey.
+It crosses the Southern Alps between Christchurch and Greymouth, passing through the Canterbury Plains, the Waimakariri Gorge, Arthur’s Pass alpine village, and the lush West Coast – an extraordinary range of landscapes in nearly 5 hours.
 The Coastal Pacific (Picton to Christchurch) is also scenic, but the TranzAlpine covers more dramatic and varied terrain.

 How much is the train ride from Christchurch to Greymouth?